pamelac21/E-commerce/README.md

 # E-commerce

 ## Description
-My goal is to build the back end for an e-commerce site by taking a working Express.js API and configuring it to use Sequelize to interact with a MySQL database.
+My goal is to build the back end for an e-commerce site by taking a working Express.js API and configuring it to use `Sequeliz`e to interact with a `MySQL` database.
 Since this project will not be deployed, please check out the full walkthrough video posted below to view its functionality.

 ```md
 GIVEN a functional Express.js API